 If your favorite artist happens to be playing at some point during the festival, try to align the day you visit Epcot with the day that they are playing.
 Then, you’ll get a short, yet amazing concert (or two or three, if you stay for multiple shows) included in the price of your park ticket.

-If one of your favorite artists is playing as part of the Epcot Food and Wine Festival concerts, consider purchasing the Eat to the Beat Dining Package.
-The Eat to the Beat Dining Package allows guests to pair a meal at Rose & Crown Dining Room with guaranteed seating at the Eat to the Beat concert that night.
+If one of your favorite artists was ever playing as part of the Epcot Food and Wine Festival concerts, you may have considered purchasing the Eat to the Beat Dining Package.
+The Eat to the Beat Dining Package allowed guests to pair a meal at Rose & Crown Dining Room with guaranteed seating at the Eat to the Beat concert that night.

-Overall, this package isn’t really necessary.
-By eating at Rose & Crown, you’ll miss out on the special food that comes with this food-centric festival.
+By eating at Rose & Crown, you’d miss out on the special food that comes with this food-centric festival.
 Plus, it’s relatively easy to get seats at all of the festival concerts.
-Put simply, unless your favorite artist of all time happens to be playing and you want to be front and center, the Eat to the Beat Dining Package probably won’t be worth it.
+Put simply, unless your favorite artist of all time happens to be playing and you want to be front and center, the Eat to the Beat Dining Package probably wasn’t worth it.

 Epcot Food And Wine Festival Events